dyang21/dyang21.github.io/_pages/about.md

 ![Linux Penguin Wearing a Fedora](/images/penguin.png){: .align-right width="200px"}
 👨🏻‍💻 **About Me**

 As a graduate of Binghamton University with a degree in Computer Science, I offer a comprehensive skill set that encompasses various programming languages including Python, C++, and Bash.

 I'm adept with platforms such as Docker, Kubernetes, Linux, and VMWare vSphere.

 Additionally, I leverage tools like Kafka, Jenkins, and Flask to address a diverse array of technical challenges.

 🛠️ **Professional Experience:**

 During my time at Deltek as a System Administrator Intern, I managed the End of Life cycle for Windows Server 2012 R2 and developed various automation scripts.

-I also contributed as a Technical Aide at Tottenville High School, handling computer equipment for students.
+I also served as a Technical Aide at Tottenville High School, where I actively worked in a team to adjust, build, and prepare technology equipment to cater to the needs of students.

 🔍 **Curiosity & Creation:**

 Apart from my professional engagements, my natural curiosity has led me to develop several personal projects.

 From creating a [virtual home lab](https://github.com/dyang21/Virtual-HomeLab) to building a [continuous data integration system](https://github.com/dyang21/Continuous-Data-Integration-System), I thrive on challenges and diversifying my technical portfolio.

 🏆 **Certifications & Awards:**